Improve local SEO with Google My Business/Business Profile

 Ranking factors beyond your control

-Two significant local search and local SEO ranking factors over which you have little control have to do with the physical location of your business.
+There are two significant local search and local SEO ranking factors over which you have little control.
+They both have to do with the physical location of your business.

 In the early years of Google, its algorithm favored businesses close to the center of a given city or its “centroid.”
-Google wasn’t as good at detecting the location of the searcher.
+This was partly because Google wasn’t as good at detecting the location of the searcher as they are now.
 It defaulted to showing businesses in the areas with the highest population density.

-This factor has declined in importance, especially for mobile searches where Google has a precise idea of where you are.
+Nowadays, this factor has declined in importance.
+Especially for mobile searches where Google has a precise idea of where you are.
 Google has also partially improved at detecting desktop searchers’ location information through surreptitious collection means.

 The second factor is having an address in the city in which your customer is searching.
-If your customer is searching in Seattle, your Tacoma or Bellevue-based coffee shop won’t appear simply because it’s irrelevant to that search.
+If your customer is searching in Seattle, your Tacoma or Bellevue-based coffee shop won’t appear.
+This is simply because it’s irrelevant to the customer’s search.

 Short of opening additional locations to target areas where high concentrations of your customers are searching, there’s not much you can do to optimize for these ranking factors.
 Still, you should be aware of their importance.